 Just like tampons, inserting a menstrual cups can also rupture the hymen.
 Hence, parents need to discuss with their gynecologist before using this product for their teenage daughters.

-Do use a menstrual cup if you suffer from a yeast infection as it might worsen the condition.
+Do not use a menstrual cup if you suffer from a yeast infection as it might worsen the condition.

 It is a strict no-no for women who have experienced toxic shock syndrome.

 There is a lack of awareness on how to use menstrual cups.

 It is not a feasible option in areas where there is a lack of proper water supply and hygiene conditions.